 Being physically active is already known as a major healthy lifestyle habit.
 It also aids in reaching higher HDL levels.
 Research shows that HDL cholesterol level has significantly increased after regular exercise and physical activity, both in men and women.
 Moreover, as we mentioned above, it aids in weight loss, which is a major HDL cholesterol booster.

 The main reason HLD level to increase after regular physical activity and exercise are because they are big metabolism boosters.
 When metabolism is better, your blood pressure, blood sugar and cholesterol levels are more balanced.
-You can do mild but regular or intense and well-planned physical activities to increase your HDL levels.
+How to increase HDL with exercise: you can do mild but regular or intense and well-planned physical activities to increase your HDL levels.

 3. Choose Healthy Fats